sitegeist/Sitegeist.MagicWand/README.md

 #        # flow-context on the remote server
 #        context: Production
 #        # commands to execute after cloning
+#        # the flow cli command on the remote server
+#        # default is the main flowCommand-Setting
+#        flowCommand: ~
 #        postClone:
 #         - './flow help'
 ```